hfaivre/spt/readmeme.md

 Once that is done, let's setup our pipeline for packaging our project in a Docker image.

-First we'll install the Docker Pipeline Plugin on Jenkins under **Manage Jenkins > Manage Plugins**, as well as create a global credentials **Manage Jenkins > Manage Credentials** called `dockerhub_id` containing my Dockerhub credentials.
+First we'll install the Docker Pipeline Plugin on Jenkins under **Manage Jenkins > Manage Plugins**, as well as create a global credentials **Manage Jenkins > Manage Credentials** called `dockerhub_id` containing our Dockerhub credentials.

 Then we can modify our existing pipeline as follows :